-The auditor is required to attest to management's assessment of internal control over financial reporting.
+The auditor is required to attest to the management's assessment of ICFR.
 Entities and their auditors should be mindful of regulations on auditor independence that prohibit an auditor from providing certain non-audit services to an audit client.

-1.8 Material Weaknesses in Internal Control over Financial Reporting
+1.8 Material Weaknesses in ICFR

-Management of a entity is precluded from determining that an entity's internal control over financial reporting is effective if it identifies one or more material weaknesses in the entity's internal control over financial reporting.
-Management's report must include disclosure of any material weakness in the entity's internal control over financial reporting identified by management in the course of its evaluation.
+Management of an entity is precluded from determining that an entity's ICFR is effective if it identifies one or more material weaknesses in the entity's ICFR.
+Management's report must include disclosure of any material weakness2 in the entity's ICFR identified by management in the course of its evaluation.